Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 Linear steps in CRM (deal moves stage by stage to close)

-Funnel-shaped phases (many enter, fewer advance; prospects can drop off)
+Funnel-shaped phases (many enter, fewer advance; prospects drop off)

 Primary Metrics